ksator/junos_automation_with_rest_calls/README.md

 ### Junos REST API explorer

 ### curl

+Retrieve and print the software information in a xml representation from an vMX router with a REST API call.
+The rpc get-software-information is the equivalent of 'show version'
 ```
 curl http://172.30.52.152:8080/rpc/get-software-information -u "lab:m0naco" -H "Content-Type: application/xml" -H "Accept: application/xml"
 ```
+Retrieve and print the software information in a json representation from an vMX router with a REST API call.
+The rpc get-software-information is the equivalent of 'show version'
 ```
 curl http://172.30.52.152:8080/rpc/get-software-information -u "lab:m0naco" -H "Content-Type: application/xml" -H "Accept: application/json"
 ```